 - Look to the football field for shapes and colors to decorate your desserts

-- Dress up your food for the occassion
+- Dress up your food for the occasion

 Keep your Guests Organized

 - Assign a coaster to each guest for their drinks.
-This will make sure you guests use the same glass all night, saving you dishes.
+This will make sure your guests use the same glass all night, saving you dishes.

-- If you have multiple family members, store their hats/coats/gloves together in one pile, basket or hook so it’s easy locate
+- If you have multiple family members, store their hats/coats/gloves together in one pile, basket or hook so it’s easy to locate.